mia-platform/documentation/docs/tutorial/rest_api/quick_rest_api.md

 The right section will contain the **detail about each already created CRUD** Collection.

 Select **"Create new CRUD"**: here you can choose the CRUD Collection name and the internal endpoint.
 By default, **the suggested name of the internal endpoint** is the same entered in the collection name.
 However, it is always possible to choose a custom name by simply editing the internal endpoint field.
-The _internal endpoint_ is the one that callers making requests directly to the `crud-service` (i.e. from the inside of the project) can use to execute CRUD operations on the collection we're creating.
+The _internal endpoint_ can be used by callers making requests directly to the `crud-service` (i.e. from the inside of the project) to execute CRUD operations on the collection we're creating.

 :::info
 Remember that **two CRUDs collections or two identical endpoints (with the same path) cannot exist on the same project**.
 So, if you import an existing collection, you will have to choose another name and path.